SAslan8006/PatikaDersleri/İngilizceA1/GeçmişZamanBeeFilli.md

  We didn't talk on the phone last week.
  You didn't look nice at the ceremony.
  They didn't stay at a nice hotel last summer.
+  ## Questions
+  Did + Subject +Verb..?
+  Did you talk to your teacher yesterday?
+Yes, I did/ No, I didn't.
+  Did your sister watch the film with you?
+Yes, I did/ No, I didn't.
+  Did Michael and Sam stay with you?
+Yes, I did/ No, I didn't.

+  My friends laughed(gülmek) at my mistakes in class.
+  My brother needed my help yesterday morning.
+  Jack didn't like the cake.
+  We didn't live in this city when we were young.
+  Did they help you with your homework?
+  Last week we decided to buy a new car.